Genital herpes simplex virus in Adult

 Mucocutaneous HSV infection is characterized by initial outbreaks (primary infection), periods of latency (regional sensory ganglia), and recurrent flares localized to the area of the initial outbreak (recurrent infection).
 Stress, ultraviolet light, fever, tissue damage, and immunosuppression have all been associated with triggering recurrent flares.

 Low socioeconomic status, early age of first intercourse, a high number of sexual partners, and a history of prior sexually transmitted disease all confer an increased risk of developing genital HSV.
-Higher seropositive rates to HSV-2 have been found in females than in males and in Americans of African descent than in other ethnic groups.

 It is important to note that even when asymptomatic, a person sheds the virus and can, therefore, transmit the disease to another.

 HSV infection in human immunodeficiency virus (HIV)-infected patients and other immunodeficiency states with T-cell defects is common and often presents with more severe and chronic disease.
 Recurrent outbreaks are more painful, more widespread, last longer, are poorly responsive to therapy, and have a higher risk of viremic dissemination.
 In addition, genital HSV infections in immunocompromised patients can have atypical presentations.
 Verrucous and exophytic nodules resembling condyloma acuminatum and verrucous carcinoma (Buschke-Lowenstein tumor) have been described.
 Chronic, nonhealing, painful ulcers occur, particularly in the perianal region.
 Infection with genital HSV confers an increased risk of acquiring and transmitting HIV.
 Others at risk for this include marrow and solid organ transplant patients and patients with lymphoma and leukemia.